iliu-net/alejandro/_posts/2017-03-24-stop procrastinating.md

 You have to get your priorities straight.
 Important tasks should take priority over urgent ones because "urgent" doesn't always mean important.
-You only have so much time and energy, and you don't want to waste that on things that don’t matter.
+You only have so much time and energy, and you don't want to waste that on things that don' matter.

 Identify the purpose of your task and the expected outcome.
 Important tasks are the ones that add value in the long run.